JeovaniMartinez/Android-Utils/README.md

 1. In the Android Studio project, generate the library documentation in HTML format, and place all the generated content inside the folder `docs/reference`
 2. Adjust references into docs to HTML documentation if its is necessary.
+3. In the file `docusaurus.config.js` change `baseUrl: '/'` to `baseUrl: '/Android-Utils/'`
-3. Use the `npm run build` command to generate the build of the documentation for production.
+4. Use the `npm run build` command to generate the build of the documentation for production.
-4. Copy the folder `docs/reference` into `build/docs` folder.
+5. Copy the folder `docs/reference` into `build/docs` folder.
-5. Delete all content of gh-pages branch of the project (except .gitignore and README.md), and put all content of `build` folder in gh-pages branch.
+6. Delete all content of `gh-pages` branch of the project (except .gitignore and README.md), and put all content of `build` folder in gh-pages branch.
-6. Create a compressed file of this documentation project (including source code and build) and add the file to the Github release assets for the library target release.
+7. Create a compressed file of this documentation project (including source code and build) and add the file to the Github release assets for the library target release.
+8. Revert changes into `docusaurus.config.js`, to keep `baseUrl: '/'` for develop mode.